FSLogix/Invoke-FslShrinkDisk/README.md

     FinalSizeGB:		3.22
     SpaceSavedGB:		1.13
     FullName:		\\Server\Share\ Profile_user1.vhdx

-This shrinks all disks in the specified share recursively and passes the result of the disk processing to the pipeline as an object.
+This shrinks all disks in the specified share recursively and passes the result of the disk processing to the pipeline as an object as well as saving the results in a csv in the default location.

 ### .EXAMPLE
     C:\PS> Invoke-FslShrinkDisk.ps1 -Path \\server\share -Recurse -ThrottleLimit 20